 Is it too late to stop climate change?

 Coming at it from a completely optimistic standpoint, the answer is no, it’s not too late to stop climate change.
 Michael E. Mann, one of the scientists responsible for identifying the human component behind global warming, seems to believe that stopping climate change is still within our grasp.
 Others are not so certain, and so, the answer remains somewhat nebulous.

 Approximately 1.4 billion global citizens depend on fossil fuels to meet their basic needs, according to the Global Environment Facility.
 It is predicted that due to current trends in population growth, this number will grow by a factor of 50 percent by 2035.
 At the same time, climate scientists have predicted that avoiding disaster in terms of climate change will require a massive reduction in carbon emissions by the year 2030.
 Those five years do not provide a whole lot of wiggle room.

 It would take years of systematic change to reverse global warming.

-As previously mentionend, human beings are almost solely responsible for climate change.
+As previously mentioned, human beings are almost solely responsible for climate change.
 We’ve been belching carbon emissions, clearcutting forests, and polluting the air with unclean industrial practices for centuries.
-Therefore, at least according to NASA, it will take several decades, potentially centuries to reverse the damage we have already done to the environment.
+Therefore, at least according to NASA, it will take several decades, or potentially centuries, to reverse the damage we have already done to the environment.
 The oceans, forests, air quality, and temperatures will all take time to return to homeostasis, but frankly, we don’t have that kind of time.

 NASA’s opinion is that we are already in the midst of a global disaster.
 The melting ice caps, continued rise in temperature, and slow degree of reforestation are all contributing to climate feedback loops that are steadily growing in severity.
 According to some scientists, passing one or two more tipping points could mean the beginning of the end for our current way of life.